MultiSafepay/docs/content/api/gateways.md

 # Gateways

-A payment gateway facilitates a payment transaction by the transfer of information between the ecommerce webshop, MultiSafepay & the payment method.
+A payment gateway facilitates a payment transaction by the transfer of information between the ecommerce webshop, MultiSafepay and the payment method.
 Available payment methods in your MultiSafepay Control are returned as gateways.